go-macaron/docs/en-US/middlewares/routing.md

 Notes:

 - Routes are matched in the order they are defined,
-- ...but, narrow range routes have higher priority than wider range routes(e.g.: fixed URLs > regex URLs)
+- ...but, narrow range routes have higher priority than wider range routes(see below: **Matching Priority**)
 - The first route that matches the request is invoked.

 In some cases, HEAD method is also used wherever GET method is registered.
 To reduce redundant code, there is a method called [`SetAutoHead`](https://gowalker.org/github.com/Unknwon/macaron#Router_SetAutoHead) can help you automatically register it: